learn-co-students/module-3-code-challenge-round-1-nyc-web-091718-complete-code-challenge-1541777376/README.md

 Use the data from the API response to append the information to the DOM.
 You will need to add:

-- the image url
+- the image url  DONE
-- the image name
+- the image name DONE
-- the number of likes
+- the number of likes DONE
-- any comments in an unordered list
+- any comments in an unordered list DONE

 Your HTML might look something like this (obviously you'd need to replace `🤔` with the actual data):